marczaku/networking-103-rest-server/assignments/assignment3.md

 - Use `db.lamescooters.insertMany([.......]);` but replace `[.....]` with the part that you find in the `scooters.json`-file.
 Make sure, to select the WHOLE CONTENT between `[` and `]`.
 - Try querying a station by using `db.lamescooters.find({"name":"Lammasrinne"});`.
 It should return exactly one station with that name.

+Add MongoDB.Driver as a package to your Project, so you can use MongoDB in C#:
+`dotnet add package MongoDB.Driver`

 Now, follow the QuickTour of the Mongo C# Driver to find out, how to query a station from that database and try to return the available bike count.

 ---